 Welcome to the CSU Knowledge Centre.
 Featuring an overview of chronic spontaneous urticaria, offering pages that cover epidemiology, burden of disease, pathophysiology, assessment tools, treatment, paediatrics, guidelines and fast facts.
 Delve into the Disease Overview to further your understanding of chronic spontaneous urticaria.

 Information focusing on primary care, containing videos of patients’ first-hand experiences, video highlights and presentations from key events and real-life case studies presented by experts in the field is also available.
-Resources include: frequently asked questions in urticaria answered by key opinion leaders, quick reference guides including diagnostic algorithms, and information about the TARGET My Hives application.
+Resources include: frequently asked questions in urticaria answered by key opinion leaders, quick reference guides and diagnostic algorithms.

 Paediatric urticaria - its impact and how diagnosis and management compares to adult recommendations.
 Doctor Montse Alvaro discusses the challenge of managing paediatric patients where it's strongly recommended that first-generation H1-antihistamines are not prescribed.

 Quick reference guides and case study videos dedicated to helping primary care practitioners diagnose, manage and treat.
 Professor Ana Gimenez-Arnau and Dr Dermot Ryan helped with the development of a downloadable checklist with algorithms, disease and drug information.

 Access accredited CMEs 'Managing CSU and its comorbidities: from primary to secondary care' and 'EAACI 2017: The future of urticaria – advances in CSU research', or take part in our e-Learning activities 'Case consults: Changing paradigms in the age of biologics' and 'Best practice in managing CSU: international guidelines versus local practice'.